This lesson covers the key spatial attributes that are needed to work with spatial data including: Coordinate Reference Systems (

 - Projected coordinate systems: coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-We will discuss these two coordinate reference systems types in more detail in the next lesson.
+You will learn these two coordinate reference systems types in more detail in the next lesson.

 - Read more on coordinate systems in the QGIS documentation